 8(a) Program Suspensions and Terminations

 If the SBA believes your company no longer qualifies for the 8(a) Program, it will send you a letter proposing “early graduation” from the 8(a) Program, or, worse, suspension or termination from the 8(a) Program.
-If the SBA suspends you from the 8(a) Program or proposes to terminate your 8(a) Program participation, treat the notice very seriously, because without a strong and effective response, your small business will lose its 8(a) certification.
+If the SBA suspends you from the 8(a) Program or proposes to terminate your 8(a) Program participation, treat the notice very seriously, because without a strong and effective response, your small business may lose its 8(a) certification.

 8(a) Program Mentor-Protégé Agreements